fperez/agu-nnow-evaluation/nnow-audit.md

 # Scope of this audit and summary: openness for researchers, a level playing field for publishers

 This document reports on my disucssions with the AGU and Curvenote teams working on the current _Notebooks Now!_ prototype infrastructure.
-The information here is based on three one-hour discussions with Brian Sedora and Shelley Stahl from AGU, and Rowan Cockett from Curvenote.
+The information here is based on three one-hour discussions with Brian Sedora and Shelley Stall from AGU, and Rowan Cockett from Curvenote.
 My goal was to answer the following question:

 > Are the publicly available outcomes of the _Notebooks Now!_ initiative a good foundation for **open** pipelines to publish computational notebooks as academic, peer-reviewed literature?
 Specifically, I looked at whether all tools and processes created or proposed would be **sufficiently open for scientists to use, build upon and modify, and for others to potentially create new efforts in this ecosystem, without any artificial barriers or lock-in that could favor a particular vendor or organization**.

 In brief, my conclusion is: to the extent I was able to ascertain in this limited audit, and as per the above goal, **I found no evidence of barriers, blockage or undue favoring of any particular vendor** in the currently developed tools, documentation and plans.
 While clearly AGU (and their publisher Wiley) as well as Curvenote have in-depth knowledge of the project based on their own work and participation, I didn't identify any areas where this would create artificial barriers to independent (community-driven or commercial) efforts for alternate publishing mechanisms and projects, or to the workflow of practicing scientists who seek to author and submit compatible documents.

 Furthermore, the teams demonstrated that these tools can be used to create rich, interactive publications with all the necessary elements of a scientific paper (equations, tables, figures, bibliographic references, etc.).
 These can include both rich, modern and accessible HTML, and graceful fallback to static PDF.
 They can also link to executable environments for reproducible execution of the analysis in the publication.
 These have been demonstrated both with real-world publications from AGU authors, and in a fully open workflow for the proceedings of the annual SciPy conference.
+See Sec.
+4 for details.

+Finally, I note that this document focuses only on the implementation of tools in the Jupyter/MyST ecosystem[^myst].
+The _Notebooks Now!_ initative also included participation of members from the Quarto ecosystem.
+I did not evaluate that toolchain, however I note that Quarto developers also contributed to common documents and specifications, helping harmonize the workflow for all implementations.

+[^myst]: [MyST](https://mystmd.org), short for "Markedly Structured Text", is an extension to Markdown aimed at scholarly publishing.
+Originally strated by the author ca. 2017 as [a simple specification](https://github.com/executablebooks/myst) that combined the syntax of Markdown with the programmatic extensibilty of Restructured Text, it was developed with funding from the Sloan Foundation by C. Holdgraf and the Executable Books team, leading to a Sphinx plugin in Python used by JupyterBook v1.
+Starting in 2020, R. Cockett and the Curvenote team created a [new, modern TypeScript implementation](https://github.com/jupyter-book/mystmd) of the same spec that could operate both in a live JupyterLab session and at the command-line.
+It could generate HTML, PDF and other outputs.
+This implementation was contributed to the community by Curvenote as open source and is today the official MyST distribution.
+MyST will be the engine for JupyterBook v2 ([now an official Jupyter Subproject](https://blog.jupyterbook.org/posts/2024-11-11-jupyter-book-org)), replacing Sphinx and the previous Python plugin.

-See [Sec %s](#resources) for details. **[FIXME: Why isn't this reference resolving the number correctly?
-I'm getting "See Sec ??".]**
+% FIXME: Why isn't this reference resolving the number correctly?
+I'm getting "See Sec ??".

 # Context: open science and the current realities in publishing